• Deforestation

 Good News

-We must cut the planet’s emissions by 50% by 2030 and achieve net-zero carbon emissions by 2050 to align to a 1.5 degrees pathway.
-A re-invigorated Paris Agreement with the United States at its heart and where governments set more ambitious emissions goals, combined with an accelerated energy transition to renewable energy gives us the opportunity to slow the climate emergency.
+We must cut the planet’s emissions by 50% by 2030 and achieve net-zero carbon emissions by 2050 to align to a 1.5 degrees pathway, according to McKinsey.

 Accelerating the energy transition off fossil fuels is fundamental.
-Re-building the global economy after covid-19 offers developed countries the opportunity to transition to 100% renewable energy faster and developing countries the chance to leapfrog over fossil fuel-driven power.
 Together, we can fully decarbonize our electricity systems and buildings using solar and wind power; we can help industry recover from this recession with less of a thirst for fossil fuels; and encourage people with the means to buy a vehicle, choose electric.
 But for the planet to get to 50% decarbonization by 2030 will take more.

 Accelerating the energy transition off fossil fuels is fundamental.